-Because of the varying constituencies that CETS seeks to service, request forms have been tailored to solict the information we require to provide service.
-Please familiarize yourself with our various request forms and select the most appropriate.
+Because of the varying constituencies that CETS seeks to serve, request forms have been tailored to solict the information we require to provide various use cases.
+Please familiarize yourself with our differing request forms and select the most appropriate from the submenu on the left.
 If you are unsure about which form applies to your circumstance, please call our front desk at 687-7491 for clarification.

 Classroom Technology - this form is used to request technology in classrooms assigned by the Office of the University Registrar in fullfilment of the Georgetown Curricula and other closely related university functions.
 Requests for classroom technology require net id login.
 CETS has streamlined classroom technology requests, so, if your class is meeting during the fall and spring semesters, on Monday - Friday, and is listed in the Registrar's Schedule of Classes, a request is not required for the use of technology installed in the classroom.
 Please remember, if your class falls outside the above conditions or is meeting outside the time and room listed in the Schedule of Classes, a request needs to be submitted for service.
 (More details of Classroom Technology Policies Below)

 ICC/Lohrfink Auditorium - this form is used for any events taking place in the ICC or Lohrfink Auditoriums that wish to use technology.

 Video Teleconference - this form is required for any teleconferencing done in conjunction with a scheduled class.

 WICS - this form applies to Workshop, Institute, and Conference Services.
 If you are hosting an event on the Georgetown Campus that is not directly related to a scheduled class or hosts individuals who are not members of the university community (i.e., not assigned a Net ID), please select this form.